lightningWhite/keyhole/readme.md

 * Once logged in, passwords of accounts can be displayed for two seconds.
 Once the two seconds have passed, the password decays on the screen until it is overwritten.
+* A script to backup the encrypted password file so it can be placed in another directory
+* A script to restore a backup file to the container volume

 ## Security Features